Ratstail91/Toy/docs/spec.md

 * lastIndexOf(self: string, str: string): int - This function returns the position of the last instance of "str" in the calling string "self".
 * length(self: any): int - This function returns the length of the array, dictionary or string.
 * map(self: any, cb: fn(k: any, v: any)(any)): any - This function calls "cb" once for every entry in the array or dictionary, with that key passed in as "k" and value passed in as "v".
 It returns a new array or dictionary with the keys copied from the current "self", and values replaced with the results of calls to "cb".
-* pop(self: [any]): any - This function deletes the value at the end of the array, and returns that value.
-* push(self: [any], x: type) - This function inserts the value of "x" at the end of the array.
 * reduce(self: any, default: any, cb: fn(acc: any, k: any, v: any): any): any - This function calls "cb" once for every element in the array or dictionary "self", with that element passed in as "k" and "v", and the value of the previous call passed in as "acc".
 For the first call to "cb", "default" is used for "acc".
 The final value of "acc" is returned by "reduce".
 * remove(self: any, k: any) - This function deletes the value at the index or key "k", shifting the remaining entries down 1 index if it's an array.
 This alters the memory.
 * replace(self: string, pat: string, rep: string): string - For each instance of "pat" that it finds in the calling string "self", it replaces it with "rep", then returns the new string.